AGX-Foundation/agx-gold-registry/README.md

 ## 📦 `agx-gold-registry`
 ### Overview
-The AGX Open Compliance Registry is a public, API-accessible database of certified actors within the AGX ecosystem.
-It allows real-time identity and status verification of exporters, aggregators, assayers, and field agents.
+The AGX Open Compliance Registry is a decentralized, API-accessible database of certified gold supply chain actors across Africa.
+Designed as public infrastructure for verified trade, it enables real-time identity and compliance verification of exporters, aggregators, assayers, vault operators, and field agents within the AGX ecosystem.
+By providing a shared, auditable compliance layer for both public and private actors, the registry promotes transparency, trust, and legitimacy across national borders.
+It integrates seamlessly with AGX TradePass™, mobile onboarding workflows, and inspection records, and serves as the trust backbone of the AGX Protocol.

 ### Key Features
 - Open source database schema